toduluz/authentication/README.md

 # authentication

 Answering question 5 of the assessment.
+Will need to npm install before testing
 May use the file in request folder to test.